Ancient Myth: History

 In 2015, Ancient Myth signed a deal with the German record label Fastball Music.
 Aberration, which features re-recordings of older songs, was released in Japan and Europe in June 2016.
 Different editions feature different content and include a different subtitle, either "Au", "Ag", or "Pt".
 "Au" features Japanese lyrics, "Ag" features English ones, while "Pt" contains a mix and is the only version released physically.
 However, the band then suffered a string of personnel changes.
 Chief songwriter Naoki departed the group after the album's release.
 He was followed by Izo on July 4, and Puzzy on August 4.
 Keyboardist Hal, who produced Aberration and previously worked with Versailles and Kamijo, joined as the latter's replacement.
 That October, the band performed their first European concert at the Metal Female Voices Fest in Belgium.
 Ancient Myth toured Europe for the first time in March 2017, opening for Italian bands Temperance and Overtures on The Earth and The Artifacts tour, which took them to countries such as the Netherlands, Germany, France, and Switzerland.

 Drummer Shibuki joined the band in 2018, while The Genius Orchestration guitarist Kohei joined in March 2020.
 After nine years, Ancient Myth published their third studio album ArcheoNyx on July 7, 2021, through Repentless Records.
 With songs inspired by myths and folklore, such as the Greek Nyx and the Japanese ōkami, it also features a cover of "Der Hölle Rache kocht in meinem Herzen" and Hizaki as a guest on "Zenith".
 It reached number 20 on Oricon's Rock Albums Chart.
 The mini-album Ambrosian Blood followed on December 15 and continues the style and themes, being named after the mythical food ambrosia.

 In July 2023, Ancient Myth performed a two-date Asian tour titled Midsummer's Night Wish with Exist Trace and Fate Gear that took them to Hong Kong and Taipei.
 In February 2024, it was announced that guitarist Kohei would be leaving the band after a March 31, 2024 concert at Shinjuku Marz.
 However, a new line-up featuring guitarist Kaya and bassist Nino made its debut at that same show.
 Ancient Myth held the Apocalypse 666 tour from June 21 to August 10, where tickets cost 666 yen.
 A second leg took place between September 19 and November 17, while the third leg of the tour took place from February 11, 2025, to April 6.
 On September 3, it was announced that Nino had left the band the previous day.
+Ancient Myth announced Raimu as their new bassist on March 16, 2026.
+This lineup will release the single "Bloody Crescent" on June 24.